Highland dance: Dress

-Each dancing association (RSOBHD, SOHDA, VSU, etc.) sets the standard of dress.
-Items such as lipstick, earrings, face glitter, and the wearing of rings may be prohibited depending on the organisation.
+Each dancing association (RSOBHD, SOHDA, VSU, etc.) sets its own standard of dress, and various Highland games or other event may have its own rules.
+Items such as lipstick, earrings, tattoos, and the wearing of jewellery may be prohibited depending on the organisation.

 The following is an indication of what is commonly observed.
 Attire has also changed over the decades.
 Ruffles around the neck and wrist-cuffs were once quite common.
-Long-sleeved kilt jackets give way to short-sleeved jackets depending on the climate.
-A dancer's skill level or sex may also determine the attire (under RSOBHD rules, Premier-level dancers have more prescribed items than pre-Premier dancers).
+Early 20th-century photographs of dancers show a wide variety of dresses and skirts were once in use.
+Today, long-sleeved kilt jackets may give way to short-sleeved jackets depending on the climate.
+A dancer's skill level or sex may also determine the attire (under RSOBHD rules, premier-level dancers have more prescribed items than pre-premier dancers).

 Highland dance attire

-Men wear traditional Scottish hat called a Balmoral and a doublet of coloured velvet or cloth.
-If the jacket is in the 'Prince Charlie' style then it is to be accompanied by a shirt and bow tie with a waistcoat, cummerbund or belt.
-Jackets in the 'Montrose' style are to be worn with a white lace jabot and, optionally, sleeve ruffles.
-A kilt and matching tartan hose are worn with a sporran, or tartan trews can be worn instead of a kilt for the Seann Truibhas.
+Soft-soled dance ghillies are worn by both sexes.
+These are quite distinct from harder-soled ghillie brogues, though they share the same lacing-up-the-ankle method.
+In Scotland most dancers tie their pumps around the arches of their feet instead.
+They are also very unlike hard-soled Irish dance shoes.
+The tartans used for dance-wear items, as described below, are today most often a dance or dress tartan that features white as a prominent colour.

-Females wear a tartan kilt with a velvet jacket, worn with a lace insert, or a sleeveless velvet vest worn over a white blouse.
-The jacket or vest may be black or coloured with a gold or silver braid and buttons down the front.
-Matching tartan hose are also worn.
+Men wear a traditional Scottish bonnet (cap) in either the Balmoral or less often the Glengarry style, and a doublet of black or coloured velvet or cloth.
+If this jacket is in the Prince Charlie style, then it is to be accompanied by a shirt and bow tie with a waistcoat (vest), cummerbund, or belt.
+Doublets in the Montrose style are to be worn with a white lace jabot and, optionally, sleeve ruffles.
+A tartan kilt and hose (of a kilt-matching colour scheme, in tartan, argyle, or dicing) are worn; or tartan trews can be worn instead of a kilt for the seann truibhas and sometimes more generally.
+Whether a sporran is worn over the front of the kilts will depend upon the association or other rules-making body.
+A fly plaid (a narrow tartan shoulder cape of sorts) is usually no longer worn for male dancing.